Alum Cave & Rainbow Falls: Day Hiking in the Great Smoky MountainsUnited States

 The hardest part about visiting any National Park is narrowing down what hike(s) we’re going to do.
 As if that isn’t normally hard enough, our time on the trail at Great Smoky Mountains National Park (GSMNP) was cut even shorter due to one full day of rain.

 GSMNP is an incredible park.
-It’s enormous, with tons of varying trails and views, and the surrounding areas are beautiful as well (you can go on all kinds of adventures in the region, from horseback riding to ATV riding to exploring the Biltmore Estate).
+It’s enormous, with tons of varying trails and views, and the surrounding areas are beautiful as well (you can go on all kinds of adventures in the region, from horseback riding to ATV riding to exploring the Biltmore Estate and renting a cozy cabin in Asheville).
 It enters both Tennessee and North Carolina (we’ve always visited by staying in Maggie Valley on the North Carolina side, but Gatlinburg is another popular access point), and is one of the only US National Parks that is free to enter.
 It’s also named a UNESCO World Heritage site, in large part because of the mind-boggling number of plant and animal species that live there.
 Plus, it’s also incredibly serene, despite being very popular and definitely not one of the USA’s many beautiful but overlooked national parks.

 With what turned out to be time for only two hikes, Jeremy and I made sure to pick one of each major theme: one with a view, and one with a waterfall.